Environments#

 • controller_configs : this argument can be used to easily replace the action space for each robot arm.
 For example, if we would like to control the arm using joint velocities instead of OSC, we could use load_controller_config(default_controller="JOINT_VELOCITY") in the example above.
 Similar to gripper_types this value can either be per-arm specific or a single configuration to broadcast to all robot arms.

 • env_configuration : this argument is mainly used for two-arm tasks to easily configure how the robots are oriented with respect to one another.
-For example, in the TwoArmLift environment, we could pass env_configuration="single-arm-parallel" instead so that the robot arms are located next to each other, instead of opposite each other
+For example, in the TwoArmLift environment, we could pass env_configuration="parallel" instead so that the robot arms are located next to each other, instead of opposite each other

 • placement_initializer : this argument is optional, but can be used to specify a custom ObjectPositionSampler to override the default start state distribution for Mujoco objects.
 Samplers are responsible for sampling a set of valid, non-colliding placements for all of the objects in the scene at the start of each episode (e.g. when env.reset() is called).